yonischeyer1/myusers.io/README.md

 That will be composed from the automated tests results and reports

-### SINGULARITY AND BEETER ACCESABILLTY

-The tests files can be used in a group to create my users testing applications.
-That can improve accessibility for users by recoerding complex functions and make it work with just a single button or interface.
-Or it can group togther multiple 3rd party websites functionalties into the same interface.

  ## How it works  :
   Myusers uses image matching as its validation mechnasim, it records mouse and keyboard intercations and images from the recorded website and checking if the actions has been executed correctly by: